Lunar New Year: Canada

 Hobiyee, also spelled Hoobiyee, Hobiiyee and Hoobiiyee, is the new year of the Nisg̱a'a people, celebrated in February or March.
 It signifies the emergence of the first crescent moon and begins the month Buxw-laḵs.
 Celebrations of Hobiyee are done by Nisg̱a'a wherever they are located, but the largest celebrations are in Nisg̱a'a itself and in areas with a large Nisg̱a'a presence like Vancouver.

+Recognition by the United Nations

+After a decade of advocating for its inclusion by China and also other countries in Asia, the United Nations unanimously passed a resolution at its headquarters in December 2023, to recognize the "Lunar New Year" (based on the lunisolar Chinese calendar), as a floating holiday, at the 78th session of the United Nations General Assembly.
+This means that starting in 2024, UN bodies are encouraged to avoid holding meetings during that day, marking Lunar New Year as the eighth floating holiday that is observed by UN staff internationally.

+The United Nations's Lunar New Year holiday, recognizes the spring festival that coincides with the Chinese New Year and is also celebrated in Vietnam, Singapore, Malaysia, Japan, Korea, Canada, and Suriname.
+Some states in the US, including California and New York, officially celebrate the Lunar New Year as a public holiday coinciding with the Chinese New Year.